 When I was analyzing the IQ-GDP connection , one of the big questions that I never quite got around to tackling, was how much the growing percentage of immigrant populations with lower mean IQ in western countries is expected to retard growth.

 Of course that is not immediately a given.
 It is conceivable that low IQ immigrants to high IQ countries free up smart people for more complex jobs, so that the average productivity doesn’t take a hit.
 However, in my blogpost IQ-GDP: Ethnicity we analyzed White Africans and Chinese Minorities in South-East-Asia and saw that the relationship between population percentage and GDP is extremely linear.
 This does not point towards strong non-linear effects.
 In all likelihood the GDP of a mixed population is roughly the same as the sum of the GDPs predicted by the IQ of the separate ethnic groups.

-By the way, this is also indicated that the mean IQ becomes unreliable as an economic predictor if the different ethnic groups have very different IQs.
+By the way, this also indicates that the mean IQ becomes unreliable as an economic predictor if the different ethnic groups have very divergent IQs.
 Namibia and South Africa for example punch way above their average IQ, because of their white minority.
-This is also consistent with purely linear effects, because the exponential relationship between IQ and GDP will mean that the white minority affects the GDP much more than the average IQ.
+This is consistent with purely linear effects, because the exponential relationship between IQ and GDP will mean that the white minority affects the GDP much more than the average IQ.